 Nov 2019 |

-Q: I made uncooked freezer jam from blackberries in my yard.
-I put the prepared jam in jars, placed lids but not too tight with 1/2 headspace.
-After letting them sit on the counter for 24 hrs ( for the pectin to set) ...
+Q: I made uncooked freezer jam from berries in my yard.
+I put the prepared jam in jars and screwed on the lids, being careful not to screw them on too tight with 1/2 headspace.
+After letting them sit on the counter for ...

 Q: I just learned that lima beans contain cyanide and mature beans require long cooking to remove the cyanide.
 Are there additional risks and precautions that I should be aware of when cooking fresh lima beans?